For information about osteoporosis, to find a support group near you or to create a group in your community, please contact:

 Do you want to learn more about reducing your risk of osteoporosis and practical tips on how to manage osteoporosis?
 Consider having a trained volunteer spokesperson from the organization meet with you and your group of colleagues for a personalized session.
 An excellent selection of pamphlets about calcium, exercise, drug therapies and many other topics will be made available to you at each session.

-To arrange a date and location that is convenient for both you and the speaker contact the Winnipeg Chapter or either of the branches.
+To arrange a date and location that is convenient for both you and the speaker contact the Manitoba Chapter.
 There is no charge for these services however a donation to the Chapter is appreciated.

 ‘Supporting the Newly Diagnosed’